raul23/Darth-Vader-RPi/docs/main_config.rst

    - **Lightsaber LEDs**: when the lightsaber button is pressed, these LEDs are turned ON/OFF

+     **NOTE:** on the Darth Vader's figurine, three LEDs are used to turn on the lightsaber as explained in the `Connection diagram`_.
+However, when simulating the Raspberry Pi with ``SimulRPi``, only one LED is shown in the terminal

 ``gpio_channels`` lists GPIO channel objects with the following properties:

    - ``channel_id``: this property should **not be modified** because it is